Shivter14/SysShivt-tools/README.md

 # Welcome to the official SysShivt tools download server.
 ## What is SysShivt tools?
-SysShivt tools is an operating system running in Windows Command Prompt [CMD] using Batch files.
+SysShivt tools is an advanced operating system running in Windows Command Prompt [CMD] using Batch files.
+It started in 30.8.2021, and it still hasn't reached it's full potential, since I (Shivter) am the only one working on it.
 ## Why are all the versions in zip files?
 That is becose SysShivt tools uses this repository as a download server so it can detect updates and automatically install them.
-[It's kinda cool considering it's all done by batch files]
+[It's really cool considering it's all done by batch files]

 # How to install sysshivt tools
 ```